WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ~~~
 {: .language-bash}

-Or adding a clause includes statements when the test fail:
+Or adding a clause that includes statements when the test fails:

 ~~~
 if expression